This post is sponsored by BabbleBoxx.com on behalf of Anolon.

 Now back to the shepherd’s pie!
 Add the olive oil, meat, onion, garlic, thyme, salt, and pepper to the pan and cook until the meat is browned.
 This should only take about 10 minutes at most.
 I like to drain the fat off of my meat after this step but that’s up to you.
 Just note that the dish might be a little greasy if you don’t drain off the fat.

 Next you can add in the peas and carrots.
-And just so you know, you can totally add in any veggies you want!
+You can totally add in any veggies you want!
 I’ve mixed in corn and green beans before too and it’s great!
 After stirring in the veggies, goes the corn starch and beef broth.
 This ends up making a really yummy gravy.

 Once you’ve cooked the beef broth for just a couple of minutes, you can top the meat mixture with the mashed potatoes.
 If you want to make homemade mashed potatoes, these garlic cream cheese potatoes are to die for!!
 If not, just use instant or refrigerated ones…I won’t judge!
 If you do use store-bought mashed potatoes, you can always doctor them up with some butter and salt or even sour cream!